How can you Change the Location of OST File in Outlook?

 Try an automated tool Kernel for OST to PST Converter to get back all data and restore the original mail from the crashed Exchange server.

 When using Outlook with an Exchange account, your mailbox and other data reside on the Exchange Server.
-If you enable the Cached Exchange Mode,you can access the mailbox items even when Outlook is not connected to the server.
-To achieve this, the OST file stores a local copy of the Exchange mailbox on your system.
-The default locations of the OST file are:
+If you enable the Cached Exchange Mode, you can access the mailbox items even when Outlook is not connected to the server.
+To locate the OST file, check out the default locations of the OST files.

 • drive:\Documents and Settings\\Local Settings\Application Data\Microsoft\Outlook.